silasnatterer/bfp/README.md

 If no second argument is provided, the configuration "variables.py" is used by default.
 For example, "./muscle_only ../settings.py neumann.py" runs the muscle mechanics with a neumann pulling force on one end.
 Note that all the cases use the same set of configuration files.
 Instead of changing one of the existing configuration files, it should be preferred to copy it and modify the copy instead.

+## comparison opendihu and febio
+In the folder "comparison_opendihu_febio/", two FEBio cases and one OpenDiHu case can be found that all model the same problem case.
+To run either of the the FEBio cases, either open them in FEBioStudio, or run them directly with an febio4 executable.
+The OpenDiHu case can be executed from "build_release" with the following command: "./muscle_no_fibers ../settings.py".

 ## opendihu and febio cases
 The folder opendihu_febio contains two cases for comparison between opendihu and FEBioStudio: